Sror/extendscript-toolkit-jsxbintojsx-plugin/README.md

 # Introduction to ExtendScript Toolkit JSXBIN to JSX converter plugin
 [JSXBIN to JSX converter](https://github.com/autoboosh/jsxbin-to-jsx-converter) allows you to decode .jsxbin to .jsx files using the command line.
 This gets tedious after a while if you have many scripts to decode.
-That is why this little plugin was born which allows to open .jsxbin files directly inside of ExtendScript Toolkit as if they were always in cleartext.
+That is why this little plugin was born which allows you to open .jsxbin files directly inside of ExtendScript Toolkit as if they had always been in cleartext.

 # Demo
 ![Plugin Demo](demo.gif)